victorenrique-gilaltamirano/stm32_examples/README.md

 # STM32 Templates

 This templates are based on the book "stm32 Microcontroller - Programming and Development" located in [here](https://drive.google.com/file/d/1WbbreLDAR6WvoAmFCadmCWHDoyuoGC_S/view?usp=sharing).

+All projected are compiled using Keil uVision 5.

 ## Note for Timer configuration
 Quick guide on how to define values for Preescaler and Counter Period: